|

 Some years ago at NEFFA Jean had the good fortune to meet Princess Winona.
 Princess Winona was an Honorary Member of the Penobscot Tribe and a founder of the Indian Cultural Art Lodge of Worcester.
 When Princess Winona crossed in 2003 at the age of 92 Jean attended her memorial PowWow and has been participating in PowWows throughout New England and learning about Native American crafts and music and dance - and values - since that time.
 Jean is grateful to Princess Winona's daughter, June Little Winona, for extending the hand of friendship that made all of this possible.

 Jean is a member of the Greater Lowell Indian Cultural Association and a charter member of the Smithsonian's National Museum of the American Indian.
+Recently Jean attended a PowWow where she purchased a hand drum made by a teen on the Pine Ridge reservation, and became aware of the work of the ONE Spirit organization there.
+Please take a minute to visit their site.

 |